Unlock Your Running Potential with a 3D Running Assessment

 Limiting your performance

-Or, those inefficiencies build to the point of you not even returning from the resting part and just give up altogether.
+Over time, those small inefficiencies can lead to a repeated cycle of injury—rest—return—injury.
+Or worse, they can build up to the point where you don’t return from the resting phase and give up altogether.

 What a 3D Running Assessment Can Reveal

-The 3D Runeasi running analysis offers an overview of three primary performance indicators: Dynamic Instability, Symmetry, and Impact Loading.
+The 3D Runeasi running analysis provides insights into three primary performance indicators: Dynamic Instability, Symmetry, and Impact Loading.

-Dynamic Instability is your body’s ability to control the side-to-side wobble of your hips and provides insight into your ability to stabilize your hips effectively.
-If you have poor stability of your hips your efficiency decreases because energy is spent on controlling the wobble.
+Dynamic Instability measures your body’s ability to control the side-to-side wobble of your hips.
+It offers insight into your ability to stabilize your hips effectively.
+If you have poor hip stability, your efficiency decreases because energy is wasted on controlling the wobble.

-Symmetry is your relative balance between your left and right sides as they perform the running pattern.
-Essentially, your left and right sides are mirrored and should have a relationship to one another and mimic each other.
-Poor symmetry can be both a cause and a result of injury and can reduce running efficiency.
+Symmetry assesses the balance between your left and right sides as they perform the running pattern.
+Ideally, your left and right sides should mirror each other.
+Poor symmetry can both cause and result from injuries, reducing your running efficiency.

-Impact Loading refers to how much load our body is taking on while running.
-It combines two different factors: impact magnitude and impact duration.
-Impact magnitude refers to the degree of impact exerted on your body while running—how much.
-On the other hand, impact duration measures how fast that impact travels through your legs and body.
+Impact Loading refers to the amount of load your body takes on while running.
+It combines two factors: impact magnitude and impact duration.
+Impact magnitude measures how much force is exerted on your body while running, while impact duration gauges how quickly that force travels through your legs and body.

-Across the board, you want high scores in each of these categories for a more efficient run.
+For a more efficient run, you want high scores in each of these categories.

 What Else Happens During a Runner Readiness Assessment?

-At Amplify Physical Therapy & Performance, an assessment also involves testing ranges of motion at the hips, knees, and ankles.
-A movement screen also helps to detect motions and areas of your movement that may have deficits.
+At Amplify Physical Therapy & Performance, an assessment also tests the range of motion in your hips, knees, and ankles.
+A movement screen helps detect motions and areas of your movement that may have deficits.

-The next big metric to check is your overall strength and teasing out any of those differences between the left and right sides of your body.
-Strength and mobility deficits combined can contribute to unbalanced forces affecting your running strides and economy.
-Other areas of focus to cover during the assessment:
+Next, we check your overall strength and identify any differences between the left and right sides of your body.
+Strength and mobility deficits can create unbalanced forces that affect your running strides and economy.
+Other areas of focus during the assessment include:

 Impact loading